macaroni-os/macaroni-site/site/content/docs/mark/markdevkit.md

 # 🚀 MARK Development Kit

+The `mark-devkit` tool is one of the core module in the MARK OS.

 # Autogen

 The `autogen` command is used by M.A.R.K. workflow to autogen new ebuilds in a similar way at